ATXCodeCook/enron_ML_project_academic/README.md

 # enron_ML_project_academic
 Machine learning in Python with SciKit Learn for academic project

-Note: Original project as been updated from Python 2 to Python 3
+Note: Original project has been updated from Python 2 to Python 3

 This objective of this project is to create a machine learning algorithm that will identify employees that were involved in the Enron fraud (prosecuted)